tiptonspiderj/timekeeper/README.md

 # Employee Time Keeper

 ## Synopsis

-The purpose of this webpage is to validate an Employee's ID and password.
+The purpose of this webpage is to validate an Employee's ID and password without using REGEX.
 Once the credentials are validated, you may login.
-Next the webpage will display any the times the employee has clocked in/out.
-Next, the page will update real time when you clock in/out.
-Though it's not connected to anything, the submit button is included to refresh the webpage.
+Next the webpage will display any the times the employee has clocked in/out for work.
+The page will update in real time when you clock in/out.
+Though it's not connected to any database, the submit button is included to refresh the webpage.
+This project is meant to demonstrate how to connect HTML, CSS, and basic JavaScript files for a basic form responding to user interaction.

 ## Motivation

-I am still learning how to use JavaScript with CSS and HTML.
+I am still learning how to use JavaScript with CSS and HTML elements.
 This was a learning project for one of my classes.
-It's as close to a real world example which our instructor provided for us.
+It's as close to a real world example I have been presented with to this point in my education, which was provided by my instructor.

 ## Installation

-To get my files to work, you need to download everything in the repository and save them in the same folder location.
-My webpage uses both the JavaScript files and the CSS file.
+To get my files to work, you need to download everything in the repository, minus the pictures, and save them in the same folder location.
+My webpage uses both JavaScript files and the CSS file.

 ## Tests